RiP 2021

 Research in Progress is an annual meeting of the British Society for the History of Mathematics.
 It provides an opportunity for research students in any area of the history of mathematics to present their work to a friendly and supportive audience.

-A link to the full programme (including abstracts) can be found at the bottom of this page, as well as the link to register.
+A link to the full programme (including abstracts) can be found at the bottom of this page.
 The pre-recorded talks will be available online 24 hours in advance to all registered participants, as well as being played via zoom on the day.
 Each session will conclude with a live Q&A.

 09:15–09:30 SARAH HART, BSHM President: Welcome